seanbreckenridge/HPI/README.md

 - [ ] discord backups - can request [exports](https://support.discord.com/hc/en-us/articles/360004027692) once a month, write a DAL once I have access
 - [ ] configure `my.stackexchange` (isnt really documented/able to use in HPI without modifications [wait for repo](https://github.com/karlicoss/ghexport/issues/3#issuecomment-680732889))
-- [ ] rss - rss is continually backed up. once a good sample has been accrued, write a DAL to show when feeds were added/removed

 ---